SAP/spartacus-docs/_pages/dev/components/shared-components/table-component.md

 The table can be rendered in the following different layout orientations:

 - `VERTICAL` renders the table vertically, with a heading on top of the table
-- `VERTICAL_STACKED` renders a horizontally-oriented table layout, with the table headers in the first column of the table
+- `VERTICAL_STACKED` renders each item in a separate table with a horizontal layout, nested inside a vertical table layout
 - `HORIZONTAL` renders the table horizontally, with the header on the left side of the table

 The vertical layout is the default layout.